Home Configuring Neovim as Rust IDE

 sources = cmp.config.sources({

-{ name = 'git' }, -- You can specify the `git` source if [you were installed it](https://github.com/petertriho/cmp-git).
+{ name = 'git' }, -- You can specify the `git` source if [you have installed it](https://github.com/petertriho/cmp-git).

 }, {